Global Communications and Computing

-This page covers the setting up of my Chillblast Helios Ultrabook with Linux Mint and some of the subsequent updates.
+This page covers the initial setting up of my Chillblast Helios Ultrabook with Linux Mint and some of the subsequent updates.
 Mint is built on top of Ubuntu and both sit at the top of the popularity stakes.
 Mint has the advantage of the Cinnamon Desktop which will be very much more familiar than the Ubuntu Unity Desktop to the majority of Windows and Apple users.

-The Helios has cutting edge technology in the form of the latest 6th Generation Intel Processor, the i5 6200U, with Skylake architecture and a Samsung 850 Evo 250 Gbyte Solid State Disk (SSD).
-Both Mint 17.3 and the latest Ubuntu 15.10 Wily have full support for the Skylake architecture and both run 'out of the box' althougha change to an updated kernel is required at an early stage for both.
+The Helios had cutting edge technology in the form of the latest 6th Generation Intel Processor, the i5 6200U, with Skylake architecture and a Samsung 850 Evo 250 Gbyte Solid State Disk (SSD).
+Mint 17.3, which was available when the machine was purchased, had full support for the Skylake architecture and both run 'out of the box' although a change to an updated kernel is required at an early stage for both.
 I however much prefer the Cinnamon Desktop which is the major feature of Mint.
 It has subsequently been updated progressively to Mint versions 18.x, 19.x and 20

 The major new feature to me was that this is my first use of a Solid State Drive (SSD), a Samsung 850 Evo 250 Gbyte.
-This is currently the reported to be the best of the 'consumer' SSDs but has a major bug in a feature potentially used by Linux.
-This feature is Blacklisted in the latest kernels used by Mint 17.3 and higher and Ubuntu Wily and higher.
+This is currently the reported to be the best of the 'consumer' SSDs but had a major bug in a feature potentially used by Linux.
+This feature is Blacklisted in the latest kernels used by Mint.
 SSDs also have a number of other specific requirements to get maintain their high speeds - most are set up by default, the others are simple, or can be done at your leisure and are all well documented below.
 Much of the write up initially concerned details of the use and optimisation of SSDs but I have moved much of that to a separate document.
 Using an SSD friendly file system has however caused me to revisit the sharing between Users, Operating Systems and Machines and new proceedures are included.

 Another area I expected to require work was the Touchpad which is from a largely unsupported manufacturer - it is not the best but is acceptable, and now has reasonable support included in the latest kernel with two finger tap for right click and the option of two finger horizontal and vertical scroll or edge scroll.
 Personally I prefer the old fashioned separate buttons but that is not fashionable these days.
 The keyboard is low profile but has a nice feel.

-There were a number of anomolies such as high battery consumption until the kernel updates were done but Mint 18 works "Out of the Box".
+There were a number of anomolies such as high battery consumption until the kernel updates were done but Mint 18 worked "Out of the Box".
 These problems applied to most Skylake architecture machine under Linux and were not unique to the Helios.
 The latest kernels such as 5.4 however play less well with the ACPI in the BIOS meaning some error logging has to restricted, again not unique to the Helios.

 The Helios has a 13.3" 1920x1080 screen and weighs 1.4 kgs plus the weight of a 40 watt power adapter.
 It has 8Ggbytes of 1600 Mhz RAM and a 250 Gbyte Samsung 850 Evo M2 Solid State Drive.
 It obviously has no DVD but has Wifi, Bluetooth and an SD card reader and an HDMI output.
 We will entirely run Linux.